edeetee/render-graph/README.md

     - easy way to map simple control systems to complex operators / groups of operators
     - Better than CHOPs
 - Temporal reprojection for low fps
+- Ability to use different runtimes (bevy, VSTs)